bnmoch3/blog/_posts/2024-06-11-leanstore.md

    bytes.
 One bit is used to indicate whether a page is on disk or in memory.
-   Once in-memory, only 48-bits (6 bytes) out of the 8 byte virtual address in x86 64 bit machine are used for addressing, so we've got a bit more leg room to tag metadata compared to the on-disk page ID (Umbra [4] does take advantage of this).
+   Once in-memory, only 48-bits (6 bytes) out of the 8 byte virtual address in x86 64 bit machine are used for addressing, so we've got a bit more leg room to tag metadata compared to the on-disk page ID.
 2. If the page is on disk, access the I/O component and initialize the I/O as
    follows:
    - Acquire the (global) lock of the hash table within I/O Component.
 This hash